By Neal - 11/09/2020

 Hearts doesn't have such an elaborate point scoring system.
 The winner of the game is the player that has the lowest score.
 Once the cards are dealt, each player throws a card on the table.
 The player that threw the highest card gets all cards from the table.
 At the end of the game, all players count the cards' points in front of them.
 Every Hearts card counts as 1 point, while the Queen of Spades is 13 points.
 Players that managed to get all 26 points from a round get 0 points, while all of the opponents get 26 points.

 Even though this summary is not enough to go over all of both games' rules, we believe we managed to give you a quick insight into how they are played.
 With that, we hope you got interested and are looking into playing them.
-If you're not interested, you can always play free online solitaire on our site!
+You can play Hearts on Solitaired, and if you're not interested, you can always play free online solitaire on our site!